 Unlike Spanish inheritance tax, however, you must declare gift tax in Spain within 30 calendar days of the gift being presented.
 Beneficiaries become liable for such payments upon the date they are made.

-Gift tax is calculated on the net value of the goods and rights in questions.
+Gift tax is calculated on the net value of the goods and rights in question.
 It is levied at the same rate as Spanish inheritance tax as described in the table above.
 The same reliefs also apply.

 A special rule applies to real estate gifts.
 In such cases, the municipal tax applicable to the transfer of real estate is also triggered – although there may be certain exemptions.
-Read Expatica’s guide to real estate in Spain.

-Since 2015, Spain has aligned with EU-wide rules on gift tax, offering the same fiscal advantages as other European countries.
+Since 2015, Spain aligned with EU-wide rules on gift tax, offering the same fiscal advantages as other EU countries.
 This rule is particularly relevant for British nationals in the wake of Brexit, as non-EU members pay tax at a higher rate, with no allowances or reduction applicable.
 Seek legal help for specific advice regarding your position.

 Paying inheritance and gift taxes in Spain